 About me

-I am also a co-founder of Simulacra AI, a research-driven startup building the next generation of AI4Science models that simulate molecular interactions at the quantum level.
+I’m the co-founder and Chief Scientist at Simulacra AI, a research-driven startup where we’re building AI models that simulate molecular interactions at the quantum level to accelerate drug discovery and materials science innovation.